FOR MOST RECENT INCLEMENT WEATHER FORECAST CLICK THE LINK BELOW:

 The Emergency Services Department coordinates local, State and Federal resources to expedite response and recovery from man-made and natural disasters.
 The Department plans for the four phases of Emergency Management which include mitigation, preparation, response and recovery to all types of disasters and emergencies.

 The Neuse River Basin Regional Hazard Mitigation Plan is being updated and your participation is valuable.
 Please take a few moments to complete a brief survey regarding the community’s mitigation efforts.
 The survey is available online through the following link: https://www.surveymonkey.com/r/NeuseRiverHMP.
 Thank you for your participation!

-Information regarding the overall planning process is available at http://www.neuseriverhmp.com/.
+Information regarding meetings and the overall planning process is available at http://www.neuseriverhmp.com/.

 Ready NC (Plan.Prepare.Stay Informed)

 CODE RED: Emergency Alert Notification Sign Up

 DAILY FACT SHEET

 Special Needs Disaster Plan